 We have made ocean logistics and transportation more accessible and manageable by digitally connecting buyers and sellers through our neutral platform of shippers, freight forwarders, and carriers.

 The BlueX Freight Solution for the China-US Trade War

-BlueX offers an open freight marketplace to digitally find the best rates, space, and trade services that can help you to alleviate the pressures of the trade war.
+BlueX offers a Freight Commerce Platform to digitally find the best rates, space, and trade services that can help you to alleviate the pressures of the trade war.